EV Tech 101

 Battery Current ≠ Motor Current

 Battery current is not the same as motor phase current.
-The battery current is DC, whereas the motor current is AC.
+The battery current is DC, whereas the motor current is 3-phase AC.
 Power is calculated differently in an AC circuit than in a DC circuit.

 Energy Stored in a Motor